How to prevent BIMI and Apple Branded Mail logos from displaying on subdomains without affecting deliverability?

 2025-05-14 - Email Geeks

-For BIMI, publish v=BIMI1; l=; a=; on the subdomains that should not display the parent logo.
-That is the cleanest way to stop BIMI logo display without touching the authentication records that affect deliverability.
+For BIMI, publish v=BIMI1; l=; a=; on each subdomain that should not display the parent logo.
+This stops BIMI processing for that identity without touching the authentication records that affect deliverability.